Better Benefits, Healthy People

 Utilize outside talent and expertise.

 It is important to remember that you don’t have to have all the answers or possess all of the knowledge.
 In every community, there are numerous services anxious to help educate your employees.
-Your 401k plan’s administrator or investment advisor can be excellent resources for expert presenters.
+Your 401k plan administrator or investment advisor can be excellent resource for expert presenters.
 Leverage these resources to ensure that your employees get the best possible guidance.

 Sponsor group sessions.

 Many companies have experienced great success by segmenting employees with similar challenges into support groups.
 This approach assumes that employees learn best when they share a common challenge.
 For example, employees can be organized into groups based on factors, such as: